Documentation

 --config=

-Path to the YAML configuration file
+Path to YAML configuration file or HTTP/HTTPS URL

 --registration-token=